 The furore over the National Dairy Council’s add claiming their product is plant-based emphasises the industry’s sense of vulnerability to alternatives.
 Whoever decided to run a campaign suggesting Irish cows are capable of photosynthesis should really be considered for some kind of comedic award.
 But the disinformation could easily have grave consequences for someone who is lactose intolerant.

 It’s also a big lie that Irish dairy cows subsist entirely on grass.
-A reasonable proportion of their diets are made up of imported grains, especially through the winter months, and as the industry consolidates that proportion increases.
+Up to half of their diets are made up of imported grains, especially through the winter months, and as the industry consolidates that proportion increases.
 No doubt a slap on the wrist will dully be delivered, but by then the effect of further distorting a consumer’s understanding of where their food comes from will have been achieved.

 One wonders whether the number of Veganism will ever reach the critical mass necessary for real progress to be made.
 In Ireland the signs are not encouraging, as most of the media allows little meaningful discussion of this subject (articles written by Vegan advocates are almost never printed), and few, if any, politicians have taken up the cause.
 But this could change quite rapidly because of the challenge to Irish agriculture posed by commitments to reduce our carbon footprint, and the increasing availability of laboratory or analogue meat and dairy.